 - Initial teacher certification or endorsement.

-Classes are offered online, with live lectures which are archived for students who may have to miss class.
+Classes are offered online, with live online, interactive sessions.
 All students pay low in-state tuition regardless of residency.
 This program meets the professional standards of the Council for Exceptional Children.
 U.S. News and World Report rated the online graduate education programs in the top 100 programs in the U.S. West Virginia University's Professional Education Preparation Unit is accredited by the National Council for Accreditation of Teacher Education (NCATE).

 The program offers six specializations: